Nduoma132/sentence_completion_model/README.md

 ## 🎯 Use Cases

-* Autocomplete features in text editors.
-* Predictive typing in chatbots and messaging apps.
-* Assistive writing tools.
-* Educational applications to improve writing skills.
+* Autocomplete features in gaming platforms: This model can be integrated into game review or story-writing platforms to provide autocomplete suggestions as gamers type.
+* Predictive typing in gaming chatbots and apps: The model can power predictive typing in gaming forums, multiplayer chats, or chatbot assistants, suggesting the next word or phrase based on common gaming dialogue.
+* Assistive writing tool for gamers that suggests emotionally relevant and creative completions while writing reviews, stories, or content.
+It can help spark creativity and maintain the thematic tone often found in gaming narratives.

 ## 📂 Dataset